Cohort 5 (2025)

 Relevance to Community:

-Heart failure disproportionately impacts older adults in Alabama, where healthcare access is limited.
-Yoga offers a culturally inclusive, low-intensity intervention that promotes both physical and cognitive health.
+Heart failure impacts older adults in Alabama, where healthcare access is limited.
+Yoga offers a low-intensity intervention that promotes both physical and cognitive health.

 Intervention/Approach